-SMS spoofing is a technique/activity in which people replace or alter the originating mobile number (Sender ID) of a text message [sent via SMS] to an alphanumeric text of their choice.
-To put it into simple terms, the Sender ID of an SMS message is reset to change who the sender appears to be.
+SMS spoofing is a technique when people replace or alter the originating mobile number of a text message to an alphanumeric text of their choice.
+In other words, people change their sender ID, phone number, or even both.

-For example, a company altering its Sender ID from a random phone number to their company name would be a legitimate use of SMS spoofing.
-This is done so customers are alerted of the identity of the sender.
-Similarly, spoofing can be used for corporate branding messages and hiding the originating phone number—that can otherwise be an internal or private number—by replacing it with another, relevant number that people can respond to.
-This is especially the case for companies conducting SMS marketing where they need to use their company name instead of a phone number.
+For example, a company altering its sender ID from a random phone number to their company name is a legitimate use of SMS spoofing.
+Similarly, you can spoof and send text messages to replace the originating phone number with a relevant one.
+Many companies running SMS marketing campaigns do this to use their company name instead of a phone number.

-Nevertheless, spoofing can also be used to attack unsuspecting people by sending SMS messages to targets under the assumed identity of others (companies or phone numbers).
-Spoofing is the ideal tool to conduct fraudulent activities as it masks the identity of the original sender, and instead replaces it with an identity the person is trying to imitate.
-As a result, a lot of scammers try to phish for personal and confidential information (e.g. bank account or credit card details) using SMS spoofing.
+Nevertheless, spoofing can also be used to attack unsuspecting people.
+Targets receive SMS messages under the assumed identity of other companies or familiar phone numbers.
+In fact, spoofing is perhaps the ideal tool to conduct fraudulent activities.
+It masks the identity of the sender and replaces it with an identity they’re trying to imitate.
+As a result, a lot of scammers try to phish for personal information such as bank account or credit card details using SMS spoofing attacks.

-In any case, all of this makes it hard for authorities to detect and deal with spoofing.
-However, one thing is clear—SMS spoofing used under false pretenses is illegal in most countries and can get you in a lot of trouble with authorities.
+Nevertheless, all this makes it even harder for authorities to detect and deal with spoofing.
+But, one thing is clear—SMS spoofing used under false pretenses is illegal in many countries and can get you in a lot of trouble.

 There is no clear legislation about SMS spoofing in the majority of countries.
-Some countries have proposed the ban of spoofing altogether, while others are in a negligent state regarding the issue.
-Australia is the one notable example of a country that has completely prohibited the practice of spoofing.
+Some have proposed the ban of spoofing altogether, while others are in a negligent state regarding the issue.
+Australia is a notable example that has completely prohibited the practice of spoofing.

-In countries where spoofing is not regulated by national authorities, carriers have taken the matter into their own hands by banning the anonymous uses of spoofing.
+In countries where spoofing is not regulated by national authorities, carriers have taken the matter into their own hands by banning the anonymous use of spoofing.

 No one can be 100% safe from spoofing.
-Whether scammers use your number for spoofing or are attacking you, you should always proceed by reporting it to your carrier and law enforcement, who can then track where SMS messages came from.
-This way you can prevent SMS spoofing in the future.
-Also, you can download SMS blockers to make sure that you will not receive SMS from the scammer second time.
+Whether scammers attack you or use your number for spoofing, you should always report it to your carrier and law enforcement, who can track where the messages came from.
+This way, you can prevent SMS spoofing in the future.
+You can also download SMS blockers to make sure that you won’t receive an SMS from the scammer a second time.

-SMS spoofing can be done online.
-There are many apps on the web that offer this service.
-Some are free while others are typically paid services.
-Spoofing web applications are by design easier to use than using command-line programs on operating systems like Linux.
-This makes them more accessible to the masses, thus resulting in a lot of traffic every day.
+There are many SMS spoofing apps that offer this service.
+Some of them are free; others offer paid services.
+By design, spoofing web applications are easier to use than command-line programs on operating systems like Linux.
+This makes them more accessible to the masses, resulting in a lot of daily traffic.

-We advise to not proceed with this practice and not to cross any lines that might get you in legal trouble.
-Additionally, be careful in case you receive a message with the spoofed sender ID.
+Nonetheless, we advise you to not proceed with this practice and not to cross any lines that might get you in legal trouble.
+Additionally, be careful if you receive a message with a spoofed sender ID.